aws-cloudformation/community-registry-extensions/hooks/Lambda_Invoker/README.md

 To use this hook, you must create a DynamoDB table to use for registering your compliance Lambda functions.
 The table can be created with the following CloudFormation or manually via the CLI or AWS console.
-It must have a primary key consiting of two attributes, 'pk' and 'sk'.
-The 'pk' field is the Lambda Arn.
-The 'sk' field is a string used to order the invocation of those functions.
+It must have a primary key consiting of one attribute, 'lambda\_arn'.

 ```yaml
   RegistrationTable: